LETHAL ACRODERMATITIS (LAD)

 - Pneumonia (high body temperature, coughing, breathing difficulty)

-The University of Bern, Switzerland, headed by Prof. Dr. Tosso Leeb, conducted a research programme into this disease, as a result of this the Animal Health Trust announced that with effect from Monday 15th January 2018 their DNA testing service have launched a new DNA test for Lethal Acrodermatitis in Bull terriers and Miniatures.
+The University of Bern, Switzerland, headed by Prof. Dr. Tosso Leeb, conducted a research programme into this disease, as a result of this a genetic test has been available since 2018.